Knickerbocker Holiday (Theater Guild on the Air, Dec. 1945).

 “That’s what he thinks.
 I’ll give him news to report… even if I have to make the news up, it’ll be there.” — Washington Irving

-Its scene-setting narration is about the task of writing historical fiction, voiced by early American author Washington Irving, whose 1809 book, Knickerbocker’s History of New York, is the inspiration for the play.
-In his book, Irving even mentioned the lack of newspapers in 17th century New Amsterdam.
+Some watchdog-press issues are central to the “Knickerbocker Holiday.”
+Its scene-setting narration is about the task of writing historical fiction, voiced by early American author Washington Irving.
+His 1809 book, Knickerbocker’s History of New York, is the inspiration for the play.
+In that book, Irving even mentioned the lack of newspapers in 17th century New Amsterdam.

 However, a 1944 film adaptation made the romantic young troublemaker in the plot, Brom Broeck, into a journalist.
 Played on screen by Nelson Eddy, he was a “crusading newspaper publisher,” according to Turner Classic Movies.
 “Printer and pamphleteer” might be a more accurate description, since newspaper publishing didn’t come to New York until the 1700s.